Welcome to my guide to the Lightning Network!

 What’s special about Lightning network payment channels is that they can link up to become payment networks of thousands or even millions of users.

-Joe and Thad don’t need to set up payment channels with every user on the Lightning network in order to make transactions with them.
-Let’s imagine Joe is married to Lou and they have their own payment channel for household expenses.
+Joe and Thad don’t need to set up payment channels with every user on the Lightning network to make transactions with them.
+Let’s imagine Joe is married to Lou and they have their payment channel for household expenses.
 This payment channel links Thad and Lou through Joe, so Thad and Lou can now send each other Bitcoin without setting up another payment channel.

 Now imagine Thad, Lou and Joe each have 10 unique payment channels with other users and each one of those users has set up 10 unique payment channels as well.
 Soon you’re looking at a network of millions of nodes capable of sending Bitcoin to each other instantly.
 A single payment could pass through thousands of nodes to get to its destination in less than a second!

 I know what you’re thinking.
 If my payment goes through thousands of different nodes to get to where I want it to go, what’s stopping another user from stealing it?
 Read on to find out…

 Micropayments on the lightning network are guided by smart contracts.
 Smart contracts are sets of rules that must be followed for transactions to take place.
 For example, users can attach fees to transactions that are paid to each node it passes through.
 A smart contract would make sure that fees are only paid after the transaction is completed.

 This gives all Lightning network users a good reason not to interfere with transactions.